The date for the next River of Yesteryear is TBA

-One highlight of the event is the debate between Thomas Jefferson (William Barker, noted professional actor from Williamsburg, VA) and Alexander Hamilton (Wally Hurst, professor of drama/actor) on “The New Constitution” at 1:00 pm and 2:00 pm.
+One highlight of the event is the debate between Thomas Jefferson (William Barker, noted professional actor from Colonial Williamsburg and Monticello in Virginia) and Alexander Hamilton (Wally Hurst, professor of drama/actor) on “The New Constitution” at 1:00 pm and 2:00 pm.

 River of Yesteryear Demonstrations